 Chapter 1 - Arrival

 Rishmond was running from an unusually tenacious press-gang that had been pursuing him for the better part of the day and into the evening.
 Usually they gave up after a few hours and a few good slips, but this group seemed to be particularly interested in him.
-He'd thought he'd lost them several times during the past 12 hours or so, just to have them find him again.
+He'd thought he'd lost them several times during the chase, just to have them find him again.
 He headed down to the cargo ship docks hoping to lose them in the tide tunnels dug beneath the quay, a good place to hide at low tide.
-Just his luck to literally run headlong into a sailor smoking a pipe, waiting to cast off.
+Just his luck to run headlong into a short, stocky sailor smoking a pipe on the quay, waiting to cast off.

 "I'm sorry sir", Rishmond kept his head down and began to back away, shooting a glance back toward his pursuers.
 No sign of them yet.
 "I'm very sorry."